 Note: Traffic Light Cook is a participant in the Amazon.com Associates Program.
 If you click on a TLC-recommended (or cited) product link and make a purchase from

-Amazon.com , the blog earns a small fee at no extra cost to you.
-Thank you for your support.
+Amazon.com , the blog earns a small fee at no extra cost to you and help keep the content on TLC free.
+Thank You.

 Domínguez, Raúl; Cuenca, Eduardo; Mate-Muñoz, Jose Luis; García-Fernandez, Pablo; Serra-Paya, Noemí; et al., Effects of Beetroot Juice Supplementation on Cardiorespiratory Endurance in Athletes.
 A Systematic Review, Nutrients; Basel Vol. 9, Iss.
 1, (2017): 43.